Monthly Payment: $156.45

 - Choosing a longer mortgage term in order to time it correctly with the release of Social Security retirement benefits, which can be used to pay off the mortgage.

 The Payment Calculator can help sort out the fine details of such considerations.
-It can also be used when deciding between financing options for a car, which can range from 12 month to 96 month periods, though the average is 65 months.
+It can also be used when deciding between financing options for a car, which can range from 12 month to 96 month periods.
 Even though many car buyers will be tempted to take the longest option that results in the lowest monthly payment, the shortest term typically results in the lowest total paid for the car (interest + principal).
 Car buyers should experiment with the variables to see which term is best accommodated by their budget and situation.
 For additional information about or to do calculations involving mortgages or auto loans, please visit the Mortgage Calculator or Auto Loan Calculator.

 Fixed Monthly Payment Amount